hhau/wsre/README.md

 devtools::test()
 devtools::install()
 ```
-It is somewhat annoying that `devtools::install()` will recompile the Stan
-files, even when they have been unmodified since last install.
-However, the
-use of `stanmodularise` halves the compilation time when making pure `R` changes
-to the package (I think).

 Sometimes the NAMESPACE file will get out of sync.
 It will need to be deleted,
 and `devtools::document()` has to be run __before__ `devtools::load_all()`.